-Financial assets at FVTPL - Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in the income statement.
-Realized and unrealized gains and losses from changes in the fair value of the asset held at FVTPL are included in the income in the period in which they arise.
+Financial assets at FVTPL - Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in profit or loss.
+Realized and unrealized gains and losses from changes in the fair value of the asset held at FVTPL are included in profit or loss in the period in which they arise.
 Derivatives are also categorized as FVTPL unless they are designated as hedges.

 Financial assets at FVTOCI - Investments in equity instruments at FVTOCI are initially recognized at fair value plus transaction costs.
-Subsequently, they are measured at fair value, with gains and losses arising from changes in fair value recognized in other comprehensive income.
-There is no subsequent reclassification of fair value gains and losses to profit or loss following derecognition of the investment.
+Subsequently, they are measured at fair value, with gains and losses arising from changes in fair value recognized in other comprehensive income or loss.
+There is no subsequent reclassification of fair value gains and losses to profit or loss following de-recognition of the investment.